psbleep/pod-store/README.md

 Written for Linux environments running Python 3.7 and above.
 May work on MacOS but probably does not work on Windows.
 Apart from Python library requirements, `pod-store` requires `git` (for syncing across devices) and `gpg` (for encryption).

-## Installation

-Install the current release version using `pip`:

-    pip install pod-store

-Or install directly from the repo using `pip`:

-    pip install git+https://github.com/psbleep/pod-store.git

-I recommend you install this in a Python [virtual environment](https://docs.python.org/3.7/tutorial/venv.html).

-## Motivations
+## Why?

 When I was looking for CLI podcast trackers I did not love any of the options I found. `pass` has been my password manager for a while now, and the concept of a `pass`-like interface for podcast tracking appealed to me.

 In particular, I like that `pass`:

- - Mimics core utilities commands in name and arguments where sensible (`ls`, `rm`, etc)
+ - Mimics core utilities commands in name and (some) parameters where sensible (`ls`, `rm`, etc)
- - Handles syncing across devices with `git` (which I already use for managing dotfiles, etc)
+ - Handles syncing across devices with a standard version control system (`git`)
  - Provides security using a basic public/private key encryption standard (`gpg`)

 There are other things about the `pass` philosophy that I obviously ignore in this project.
 In particular, I do not aspire for `pod-store` to be "the standard unix" _anything_.
 That frees me from having to write it in shell script.

+## Installation

+Install the current release version using `pip`:

+    pip install pod-store

+Or install the cutting edge directly from the repo using `pip`:

+    pip install git+https://github.com/psbleep/pod-store.git

+I recommend you install this in a Python [virtual environment](https://docs.python.org/3.7/tutorial/venv.html).

 ## Usage

-`pod-store` tracks your podcast data in a JSON file, referred to as the "pod-store file."
+`pod-store` tracks your podcast data in a JSON file (which I will refer to as "the store").
 To get started, set up your store.
-If you have a remote `git` repo you want to sync your podcasts with, you can provide that directly during set up.
-(Alternatively, you can set it up manually later on.)
-Currently only SSH authentication is supported:
+If you have already have a remote `git` repo you want to sync your podcasts with, you can provide that directly during set up.
+Currently only SSH authentication is supported.
+For encrypting the store, pass in the GPG ID from your keychain that you want to use:

-    pod init --git-url git@git.foo.bar:foobar/pods.git
+    pod init --git-url git@git.foo.bar:foobar/pods.git --gpg-id foo@bar.com

-If you want an encrypted store, pass in the GPG ID of the keys you want to use.

-    pass init --gpg-id foo@bar.com
+Leave off the `git-url` option and you can set up your remote `git` path manually.
+Leave off the `gpg-id` option and your store will not be encrypted.

+You can avoid setting up `git` with your store at all using the `--no-git` flag:

+    pod init --no-git

 Once your store is set up you will want to add a podcast to it.
-Supply the name you want to track your podcast with and the RSS feed URL for the episodes:
+Supply the name you want to use in the store for this podcast, and the RSS feed URL for the podcast episodes:

     pod add podcast-name https://pod.cast/episodes/rss

-You can see the which podcasts in your store have new episodes, or a list of all podcasts in your store:
+You can list which podcasts in your store have new episodes, or list all podcasts in your store:

     pod ls
     pod ls --all

 List new episodes, list all episodes, list new episodes for a specific podcast:

     pod ls --episodes
     pod ls --all --episodes
-    pod ls --episodes -p podcast-name
+    pod ls -p podcast-name

 Refresh episode data for all podcasts from their RSS feeds, or just a specific podcast: